 The amount you pay is based on the vehicle’s taxable value.
 This is a percentage of its list (or P11D) price, which gets progressively larger for cars with higher CO2 emissions.
 Broadly speaking, the cheapest and/or lowest-CO2 vehicles attract the least tax.

-Ultra-low tax bands for EVs – which are rated at 0g/km CO2 – were reintroduced last April.
+Ultra-low tax bands for EVs – which are rated at 0g/km CO2 – were reintroduced in April 2020, and the taxable value for these cars is currently frozen at 2% of the list price until April 2025.
 The taxable value for these cars is just 1% of the list price until April 2022, then 2% for the following three financial years.
-Bearing in mind that even the most efficient petrol, diesel or self-charging hybrid cars fall into the 24% or higher tax bands, it’s an incentive that easily outweighs an EV's higher list price.
+Bearing in mind that even the most efficient petrol, diesel or self-charging hybrid cars fall into the 25% or higher tax bands, it’s an incentive that easily outweighs an EV's higher list price.

 Annual BIK tax payments are a percentage of that taxable value and depend on your income tax rate.
 There are three bands in England, Wales and Northern Ireland (20%, 40% and 45%), while Scotland has a five-tier system between 19% and 46%.
 A 20% taxpayer, for example, would pay 20% of the vehicle’s taxable value per year, split into 12 monthly instalments.